 Prototyping – What is it?

 Through prototyping, a product or service is given a first visual or haptic form, which allows an idea to be experienced in the early stages of development.
 The result is a common understanding of the idea and thus a basis for communication and discussion of further action.
 After a prototype is completed, feedback and concept adjustments can be made in order to achieve the final product.
-The use of prototyping is an essential part of our User Centered Design (UCD) methodology.
+The use of prototyping is an essential part of our human-centered methodology.

 What are the advantages of prototyping?

-Prototyping enables the collaborative integration of end users that are continuously involved throughout the entire project.
-This consideration of user needs paves the way towards a successful final product.
+Prototyping enables the collaborative integration of stakeholders that are continuously involved throughout the entire project.
+This consideration of stakeholder needs paves the way towards a successful final product.
 Errors are detected early and can be corrected cost-effectively.

 The advantages at a glance: